 The Ownership Gap | Bill Foss

-You’ve trained them.
+You have trained them.
 Given them every tool, every process, every SOP.
-You’ve had the meetings.
+You have had the meetings.
 Written the documentation.
 Built the dashboards.
-Created the checklists.
+Made the checklists.

-They still check before making decisions they know how to make.
+They still check before making calls they know how to make.

 They still escalate problems they could solve.